Skip to content

 Query behavior

-Tantivy optimizes queries differently based on whether the field is full-text or secondary.
+Tantivy optimizes queries differently based on whether the field is full-text or secondary, and whether the query operates on a single stream or multiple streams.
 Using the right operator for each field type ensures the query is served from the index instead of scanning logs.

 Full-text index scenarios